sdiehl/wiwinwlh/tutorial.md

 ```

 The Safe Haskell language extensions allow us to restrict the use of unsafe language features using ``-XSafe``
-which restricts the import of modules which are themselves marked as Safe.
+which restricts us to the import of modules which are themselves marked as Safe.
 It also forbids the use of certain
-language extensions (``-XTemplateHaskell``) which can be used to produce unsafe code.
+language extensions (e.g. ``-XTemplateHaskell``) which can be used to produce unsafe code.
 The primary use case of
-these extensions is security auditing.
+these extensions is under security auditing.

 ```haskell
 {-# LANGUAGE Safe #-}